If you’re new to the SEO world, you likely don’t know that backlinks are an obsession.

 Examine every prospective website and ask:

-- What are they linking out to?
+- How are they linking out?

 - Are the outbound links relevant?

 - Are the outbound links going to respected, trusted sites?

 - Do the outbound links look natural, or do they look like paid links?